-Designing multiple architecture environments
+Designing cross-platform environments

 Flox makes it simple to have the same environment on multiple systems and CPU architectures.
 This guide walks through an example between two coworkers who have different system types, and shows how to customize your environment with system-specific dependencies.